prashantvkm/learning/using_multiple_github_accounts.md

         email = your-work-email-address
 ```

-6- after this you have to set the remote repo url according to the user you are using.
+6- after this you have to set the remote repo url in your secondary account (personal) according to the user you are using.

 ```language
 # if you are updating